This is our in-depth answer to “how long do sleeping bags last?”

 We will tell you all about it in this article.

-How Does Sleeping Bag Insulation Type Impact Life Expectancy?
+How Sleeping Bag Insulation Type Impacts Life Expectancy – How Long Do Sleeping Bags Last?

 We all know that the two main types of insulation for sleeping bags are down and synthetic.
 And when it comes to warmth to weight ratio, down is the clear winner.